-At September 30, 2016 and 2015, we were contingently liable in the amount of \$474.5 million and \$436.5 million, respectively, in issued standby letters of credit and \$3.3 billion and \$2.3 billion, respectively, in issued surety bonds primarily to support project execution.
+At September 30, 2017 and 2016, we were contingently liable in the amount of \$503.8 million and \$474.5 million, respectively, in issued standby letters of credit and \$5.7 billion and \$3.3 billion, respectively, in issued surety bonds primarily to support project execution.
+The increase was primarily due to the acquisition of Shimmick Construction Company, Inc.